LAST UPDATE: 04/06/2024

 Books:

-http://www.hackingexposed.com/ - Very nice book series that covers a lot of different topics.
+http://www.hackingexposed.com/ - This is a very nice book series that covers a lot of different topics.

-This is another very nice book series that covers many topics, like Mobile, Android, Cars, and others, not only Web Applications, search for it.
+This is another very nice book series that covers many topics, like mobile phones, Android phones, cars, and others, not only web applications.
+Search for it.

 http://www.amazon.com/Web-Application-Hackers-Handbook-Exploiting/dp/1118026470